craftercms/docs/source/by-role/developer/upgrade/migrate-site-to-elasticsearch.rst

 **Examples**

-This is a basic example of replacing Crafter Search service with Elasticsearch
+This is a basic example of replacing Crafter Search service with OpenSearch

 .. code-block:: groovy
   :linenos: